How to calculate your home equity — and how much you can tap

 She lives in Ventura, CA, with her husband and dingo-lookalike dog, Babou.
 When she’s not writing, you can find Kacie practicing yoga, working in her garden or scoping out a new happy hour.

-They’re less than mortgages’ upfront expenses, but they do add up.
+These fees are less than mortgages’ upfront expenses, but they can add up.

 Pay a little more every month, and cut your mortgage interest by a lot.